Skip to main content

 Vegetables Per 100 g · Per 100g serving

-Carrots, cooked, boiled, drained, without salt is a vegetable, providing just 28.7 calories per 100g.
-It is a good source of Vitamin C, providing 30% of the Daily Value per 100g.
-This vegetable is a useful source of fiber, virtually fat-free.
+Carrots, cooked, boiled, drained, without salt is a vegetable, providing just 35.0 calories per 100g.
+It provides useful amounts of Vitamin C and Folate, contributing 43% and 41% of the Daily Value per 100g.
+This vegetable is rich in dietary fiber, virtually fat-free.
 Vegetables provide essential vitamins, minerals, and dietary fiber with relatively few calories.
 They are a cornerstone of virtually every dietary guideline worldwide.
 Our database tracks 96 nutrients for this food, plus glycemic index, insulin index, environmental footprint data.

 Calories